 Society “feels” and “sees” the power of a dad, or an absent father, but society seems to put limited energy, time, or resources to fight this absent father epidemic within our communities.
 Statistics from National Center for Fatherhood tell us that up to 33 percent of American children live without their biological father.
 And further, almost six out of 10 black children, three out of 10 Hispanic children, and two out of 10 white children are fatherless.
 What happened that caused so many fathers to walk away?
 What can be done to help fathers realize how critical their role is in every area of their child’s development?
 How do we help these fathers to realize they will be a lifetime father?

-I have dedicated my time, passion, and resources to developing specific ways to engage these forgotten young fathers that live within the shadows of our communities.I have discovered that billions of dollars are poured into the “pot” of serving high-risk children and mothers, but only a small percentage of this is used for services that directly impact young fathers. (https://www.hud.gov/sites/documents/100_BILLION_DOLLAR_MAN.PDF).
-While the money is not wasted on mothers and children, it’s imperative that resource materials and programs are developed to ignite young fathers to be actively engaged and emotionally connected to their child.
+We have dedicated time and resources to developing specific ways to engage these forgotten young fathers that live within the shadows of our communities.I have discovered that billions of dollars are poured into the “pot” of serving high-risk children and mothers, but only a small percentage of this is used for services that directly impact young fathers (The One Hundred Billion Dollar Man).
+It’s imperative for the future of our society, that resource materials and programs are developed to ignite young fathers to be actively engaged and emotionally connected to their child.